sapcc/hugo-documentation-templater/internal/docs/markdown-helpers.md

 **Attributes**

-- The `path` parameter must be the absolute path to the BPMN file within the repository.
+- The `path` parameter must be the absolute path to the BPMN file located within the `static` or the `content` folder of the repository.
 Only paths without an http or https prefix are allowed.
 The shortcode automatically prepends the site's base URL to the specified path.
 - The `size` parameter is optional and can be used to set the height of the diagram.
 The default value is `small`, which sets the height to 400px.
 Other options are `medium` (600px) and `large` (800px).

 ```tpl
 {{</* bpmn path="/bpmn/example.bpmn" size="small"*/>}}
 ```

-{{< bpmn path="/bpmn/example.bpmn" size="small">}}
+{{< bpmn path="/docs/example.bpmn" size="small">}}